hmrc/http-verbs/README.md

 ```

 #### Potentially empty responses
-If you expect to receive a `204` or `404` response in some circumstances, then http-verbs supports an `Option[...]` on your return type.
+If you expect to sometimes receive empty responses, then http-verbs supports an `Option[...]` on your return type.
 You'll need to mix-in or import `OptionHttpReads`:

 ```scala